Oxycodone: How Long Does Oxycodone Stay In Your System?

 Here, we'll discuss the typical duration of both the pain-relieving and euphoric effects of oxycodone.

-Pain-relieving Effects of Oxycodone
+Pain-Relieving Effects of Oxycodone

 • Immediate-release oxycodone: The pain-relieving effects of immediate-release oxycodone typically last around 4 to 6 hours.
 This means the medication can effectively manage pain relatively quickly before another dose is needed.